AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     -   If your administrator has enabled the option of unlocking files on close, then you will be shown a prompt to save files whenever the locked files are closed.
 With this option enabled, when you close the editor with changed files, you are shown the list of locked files that need to be saved.
 The locked files are shown with a lock icon:

         ![](images/save-on-close-new.png){width="550" align="left"}

 ## Preview a map

 In addition to be able to see the position of each topic file within a map, it is desirable to view the map content in one consecutive flow.
 The Preview map feature allows you to view the entire content of the map file in a single click.
-You don't have to generate an output of the map file to see how the entire map will look like once published.
+You don't have to generate an output of the map file to view how the entire map will look like once published.
 You can simply access the map's preview and all topics and sub-maps are rendered in the form of a book.

 You can access a map's preview from: